allenai/olmo-api/README.md

 Ensure you have the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed.

 Instead of starting the server with the `python` command above, launch the `Python Debugger: Flask` debug task in VSCode's debug menu.

+## Add new model
+Get information relate to model from @chrisn
+On local goes to file config.json and add the json object under "available_models" at "modal" After adding relaunch your localhost and double check if the new model appear in the dropdown.
+Try to send a prompt to verify it works
+Once localhost is working goes to marina and search for olmo_api and update config.json under secret.
+Then trigger a manual deployment to verify prod working.